 To investigate this connection, Iacoboni and his colleagues studied the neurological activity of 20 child subjects, half of whom had autism.
 The subjects saw 80 pictures of faces expressing anger, fear, happiness, sadness, or nothing in particular.
 The researchers asked some subjects to merely view the faces and others to imitate them.

-In the group of autistic children asked to imitate the faces, the researchers found no activity in brain regions associated with mirror neurons they report in a 2006 issue of Nature Neuroscience — the first report to demonstrate a difference in mirror activity between a control group and autistic children.
+In the group of autistic children asked to imitate the faces, the researchers found no activity in brain regions associated with mirror neurons they report in a Nature Neuroscience — the first report to demonstrate a difference in mirror activity between a control group and autistic children.
 The more severe the condition, says Iacoboni, the less active the mirror-neuron system seems to be.

 Others believe it’s too early to know the role mirror regions play in social impairments.
 So many theories have connected autism and brain dysfunction that the only responsible way to approach any new one, however promising, is with caution, says Decety.